By Peter, Master Electrician | PRO Electric plus HVAC | Electrical Panel Upgrades

 BOTTOM LINE UP FRONT (BLUF)

-Most power failures in aging Fairfax County homes come from electrical load that outgrew the original panel and service, plus loose or corroded connections that create unstable voltage and sudden shutdowns.
-If you see flickering lights, partial outages, or a main breaker that trips more than once, treat it as a system problem, not a one breaker problem.
+Most power failures in aging Fairfax County homes stem from electrical loads that outgrew the original panel and service, plus loose or corroded connections that cause unstable voltage and sudden shutdowns.
+If you see flickering lights, partial outages, or a main breaker that trips more than once, treat it as a system problem, not a one-breaker problem.
 The right fix starts with a licensed load calculation and a full inspection of the panel, neutral, meter base, and main connections so you can stop repeat outages and protect your home.

 I work in Fairfax County homes built long before modern electrical load became normal.
 New HVAC, bigger kitchens, home offices, and EV charging push older panels and older service equipment past their limit.
 Power failures then show up as tripped breakers, partial outages, flickering, or full shutdown at the main.